Mortr0n/userAssignment/README.md

 # userAssignment and Users with Bank Accounts
-# Coding Dojo please check main for users assignment and use classAssociation branch for Users with Bank Accounts assigment
+# Coding Dojo please check main branch for users assignment and use classAssociation branch for Users with Bank Accounts assigment
-# classAssociation is the branch that has the combined classes for the assignment
-# Users With Bank Accounts